Tyler799/Morrowind-2020/Morrowind_2019.md

 ## Official Bethesda Plugins

-Bethesda made a number of official plug-ins for Morrowind.
+Bethesda made several official plug-ins for Morrowind.
 Unfortunately, they have some problems.
 While you can download their vanilla versions individually, it's recommended to instead download a patch version of all of them.
 (You can easily disable the plugins you dislike in MO2)

 There are two main options for fixed version of these addons: